-In order to evaluate the effectiveness of a CTE program and garner all earned funding from the State, student follow-up surveys are conducted on program certificate completers.
+In order to evaluate the effectiveness of a CTE program and garner all earned funding from the State, all data is entered into FOCUS once a student achieves Occupation Completion Points (OCPs) per the Curriculum Frameworks.
+The data is transmitted to the State through FOCUS.
 A completer is defined as a student who earns an OCP and leaves the program.